TRIPURA RAHASYA

 81. The wakeful universe appears so real to all only

 by force of habit.
-If the same be imagined vacuous it will
+If the same be imagined vacuous it

 melt away into the void.